unoplatform/uno/doc/articles/faq.md

 ## Does Uno.UI support macOS?
 Not yet.
 We're still waiting for Apple's Marzipan cross macOS-iOS APIs to become available.
 We’ll see from there.

-## Does Uno.UI support Linux ?
+## Does Uno.UI support Linux?
 No, not at the moment.
 Our assumption for now is that the WebAssembly part of Uno.UI will be efficient enough to be a viable alternative.
 If you find that native support still is a viable scenario, please open a GitHub issue.

-## Does Uno.UI support what WPF is calling CustomControls ?
+## Does Uno.UI support what WPF is calling CustomControls?

 Yes, those are called Templated Controls in the UWP dialect because they inherit from Control Uno.UI currently handles styles a bit differently from what WPF/UWP is doing and Uno.UI parser does not handle `<Style.Setters>` properly.
 These should not be impacting as long as you have a resource dictionary file containing your style.
 See here: https://github.com/unoplatform/uno/blob/master/doc/articles/api-differences.md#styles

-## Is the iPhone X supported by Uno.UI ?
+## Is the iPhone X supported by Uno.UI?

 Yes, use the [VisibleBoundsPadding](https://github.com/unoplatform/uno/blob/master/src/Uno.UI.Toolkit/VisibleBoundsPadding.md) behavior to manage the _notch_ correctly.